thaiphan/heidi/README.md

-heidi
+Heidi
 =====

-A port of Mark Otto's Hyde theme to Ghost
+Heidi is a port of Mark Otto's Hyde theme (of Jekyll fame) to Ghost.